abstra-app/creator-docs/docs/projects/front-end/arguments/argument-types.md

 ### options

-It's expecter an array of objects with a "label" and a "value" property, eg:
+It's expecter an array of objects with a `label` and a `value` property, eg:
 ``` json
 [
   {